StarPlayrX/bigmac/README.md

 5. 1 external USB SSD or hard drive.
 Thumb drives are not supported.
 6. For the actual installation, A SSD or Hard drive with 60GB or more.
 256GB Recommended.

-Legacy USB for keyboard and mouse devices is not working 100%.
+Legacy USB 2.0 for keyboard and mouse devices is not working 100%.
 If you leave them plugged into a USB 2.0 port, they will work.
 If you disconnect them, they won't reconnect.
-This is a proble with Big Sur which Apple introduced on their own.
-I was expecting this to get fixed as most keyboard, mice and trackpads are USB1 or USB2.
+This is a problem with Big Sur which Apple introduced on their own.
 A workaround is use a USB3.0 PCIe card but this only works when the system is booted, not from a cold start.
-USB 3.0 hubs plugged into a USB 2.0 port may alos work (as suggested by articles when Catalina had similar issues).
+USB 3.0 hubs plugged into a USB 2.0 port may also work.
+A patch may be implemented to take care of this issue.

 #### Support does not come with bigmac.
 I work on many projects.
 This is one that I do in my spare time.
 #### Issues are to be used for reporting bugs or features, not I can't get this to work.